 BPP GDL: Studying the GDL at BPP Law School

-We caught up with full-time BPP GDL (Law Conversion Course) student, Izzy, to get the lowdown on the GDL.
-She tells us about the best parts, the most challenging parts and her top tips for surviving the GDL!
+We caught up with Izzy, who’s studying a GDL at BPP, to get the lowdown on the course.
+She tells us about the most challenging parts and her top tips for success!

-How does study on the BPP GDL differ from university?
+How does study on the BPP GDL differ from undergraduate studies?

 I found the GDL much more structured than my university degree (BA in French and Linguistics).
 Because you’re essentially cramming the seven core modules from a law degree into one year, the GDL is very regimented to ensure you get through it all.